If you've overstayed your visa or leave

 You won't be entitled to the same rights if you overstay even if you apply within 14 days of your leave expiring.
-For example if you were entitled to work before you overstayed, you'll have to stop until you get a decision on your new application.
+For example if you were entitled to work before you overstayed, you'll have to stop.

 Leaving the UK

 If you don’t leave voluntarily within 30 days of your visa or leave expiring, you could be deported.
 Check what to do if you're going to be deported.

-If you leave voluntarily after 30 days, you could be banned from re-entering the UK for between 1 and 10 years.
+If you leave after 30 days, you could be banned from re-entering the UK for between 1 and 10 years.
 How long you’re banned for depends on:

 - when you leave the UK

 - whether you leave voluntarily or you’re deported

 - whether you’re able to pay to go back to your home country